 How we test

-When possible, our tent recommendations have been field tested across a variety of terrains and weather conditions.
+When possible, our best tent recommendations have been field tested across a variety of terrains and weather conditions.
 We try to test each tent under the conditions which it will be most frequently used.

 When testing a tent is not possible, we look at the features of the tent and compare it to existing models in our arsenal of gear.
-We examine how the tent has changed and what improvements, if any, were made for the current year.
+We examine how the shelter has changed and what improvements, if any, were made for the current year.